Evidence for Radial Expansion at the Core of the Orion Complex with Gaia EDR3: Results

 \section{Results}

 When viewed in three spatial dimensions, the positions and kinematics reveal that the two groups are expanding radially away from a common center (Figure \ref{fig:vectors}).
 Figure \ref{fig:components} shows a correlation between the position and velocity for both stellar groups.
-The slopes of the linear fits to the position-velocity profiles are ($\kappa_{x}, \kappa_{y}, \kappa_{z}$) = ($0.114 \pm 0.009, 0.122 \pm 0.003, 0.126 \pm 0.005$) km~s$^{-1}$ pc$^{-1}$.
+The slopes of the linear fits to the position-velocity profiles are ($\kappa_{x}, \kappa_{y}, \kappa_{z}$) = ($0.115 \pm 0.009, 0.122 \pm 0.003, 0.126 \pm 0.005$) km~s$^{-1}$ pc$^{-1}$.
 Hence, stars further away from the groups' center are moving faster.
-A fit to the stars' speeds as a function of radius yields a slope of $\kappa_{r} = 0.101 \pm 0.007$ km~s$^{-1}$ pc$^{-1}$ when the center is estimated by-eye to be $X = -310, Y = -133, Z = -105$ pc.
-This center is chosen as opposed to a center calculated using the average stellar position due to the non-uniform spatial distribution of stars when considering the two groups' combined profile.
-The stars' average speed is $2.45 \pm 0.03$ km~s$^{-1}$ and the velocity dispersion of both groups is $\sim0.80$ km~s$^{-1}$.
+A fit to the stars' speeds as a function of radius yields a slope of $\kappa_{r} = 0.102 \pm 0.006$ km~s$^{-1}$ pc$^{-1}$ where the center is estimated to be $(X,Y,Z) = (-312, -130,-105)$ pc.
+This center is found using a grid search which minimizes the residuals between the radius versus speed fit.
+Using the stars' average position would be naive since the they are inhomogeneously distributed in space.
+The median speed of the stars in both groups is $2.37$ km~s$^{-1}$ with a median error of $\pm 0.04$ km~s$^{-1}$ and a corresponding velocity dispersion of $\sim0.80$ km~s$^{-1}$.

 These linear profiles show evidence for ballistic expansion, where the highest velocity stars have had sufficient time to travel further outwards from the center.
-A process where stars are accelerated outwards due to violent changes in the region's gravitational potential may also play a roll in creating the observed expansion profile \citep{zamora2019}.
+A process where stars are accelerated outwards due to violent changes in the region's gravitational potential may also play a role in creating the observed expansion profile \citep{zamora2019}.

 The correlation is tighter in $y-v_{y}$ and $z-v_{z}$ than in $x-v_{x}$.
 A Kendall's $\tau$ correlation test yields $\tau_{x-v_x} = .20$, $\tau_{y-v_y} = .73$, and $\tau_{z-v_z} = .50$, each with a statistical significance of $p < 1 \times 10^{-5}$.
 We note that among the three directions, the x-axis is the most aligned with the line-of-sight direction.
-As illustrated in Figure \ref{fig:components}, this bias results with large uncertainties in the parallaxes and RV estimates for the correlation projected along this component.
+As illustrated in Figure \ref{fig:components}, this bias results in large uncertainties in the parallaxes and RV estimates for the correlation projected along this component.